 The easiest way to stretch your psoas is the lying psoas stretch.

-Lie on the floor face up and flatting the small of your back towards the floor.
+Lie on the floor face up and flatten the small of your back towards the floor.
 Contract your abdominal muscles (think about touching your navel to your spine) and bring one knee to your chest.
-Keep your lower back and other leg on the floor (or as close to as you can!).
+Keep your lower back and other legs on the floor (or as close to as you can!).
 Hold for 30 seconds and repeat 5-10 times.

 No Load (Bodyweight Is Doing Nothing)